Banking & Money

 Saving money for a semester abroad is no easy task.
-So when you're Europe, you have to get the most bang for your buck.
+When you're Europe, you have to get the most bang for your buck.

 Before You Go